-- the Audit Committee: - the Compensation and Management Succession Committee (sometimes referred to as the "Compensation Committee" in this Proxy Statement); and - the Nominating and Corporate Governance Committee.
+- the Audit Committee; - the Compensation and Management Succession Committee (sometimes referred to as the "Compensation Committee" in this Proxy Statement); and - the Nominating and Corporate Governance Committee.

-The Board has adopted written charters for each of the three standing committees, copies of which are available on the Company's website at www.callawaygolf.com under Investor Relations - Corporate Governance - Board Committees.
+The Board has adopted written charters for each of the three standing committees that satisfy the applicable standards of the SEC and the NYSE, copies of which are available on the Company's website at www.callawaygolf.com under Investor Relations- Corporate Governance-Board Committees.
 Upon request, the Company will provide to any person without charge a copy of such charters.
 Any such request may be made by contacting the Company's Investor Relations Department by telephone at (760) 931-1771 or by mail at Callaway Golf Company, Attention: Investor Relations, 2180 Rutherford Road, Carlsbad, California 92008.